As a Commonwealth country, Kenya’s legal system descends from English common law.

 As a minimum standard, employment contracts exceeding one month where wages are payable monthly are deemed to be terminable 28 days after the provision of notice of intention to terminate in writing by the employer.
 Alternatively, the employer may terminate the contract with immediate effect upon the payment of that month’s wages in lieu of notice.
 Employers have discretion to extend the notice period in the course of their contractual negotiations, provided they meet the above-mentioned minimum standard.

-All terminations must satisfy the procedural and substantive fairness test, even where an engagement is based on a term contract.
+All terminations must satisfy the procedural and substantive fairness test.
 This means that an employer must not only have a good reason for terminating an employee’s contract of employment (the fact that a contract of employment provides for termination with notice is not reason enough) but must also follow the correct procedure in effecting the termination.

 If an employee is terminated after four consecutive weeks of work, employers are required to issue exiting employees with a certificate of service upon the termination of the employment.
 The certificate ought to include the details of the employer and employee, the period of employment, the nature of the work undertaken and any other accomplishments of the employee.